-Many people forget or just don’t realize that the 1953 Milan Indians had made it all the way to the Final Four before coming up short.
-Milan was expected by many people to make a deep run in the tourney; nobody expected that from tiny Montezuma.
+Many people forget or don’t realize that the 1953 Milan Indians had made it all the way to the Final Four before coming up short.
+Many people expected Milan to make a deep run in the tourney; nobody expected that from tiny Montezuma.

 Montezuma’s basketball team was known as the Gymless Wonders, and they shared their practice area—60 feet by 27 feet—in the school basement with the band and a home economics class and couldn’t put much air under their shots because of the low ceiling.

 Make no mistake about it, though, Montezuma could play basketball, and in 1954 they compiled a record of 23-5 going into that semi-state match-up with Milan.
 “They were the only team on which we didn’t have a great scouting report,” said former Milan Player Gene White.
 “I understood from another source that in the regional, they weren’t expected to win but they did, so our scout may not have scouted the correct team.”

 Milan had beaten an Aurora team led by junior star Bob Fehrman, one of the top big men in the entire state of Indiana by eight points, avenging a regular-season loss.
 Almost every Milan player said they were worried about playing Aurora because of the big men they had and that Aurora may have been the best team they had to play during that entire championship run.
 With that being said, maybe there was a little bit of a letdown after such a big win, and then suddenly you are facing a team that is one of the smallest schools in the state.

 Ronnie Baumann was one of the stars of the Montezuma team, and he recalled that day in March when little Montezuma invaded Indianapolis.
 According to Baumann there was “awe that struck the Aztecs when they first walked into Butler Fieldhouse.”